nikitahl/slate/source/includes/_render-custom-content.md

 `data-vcvs-html` – an attribute which shortcode or HTML string.

 <aside class="notice">
-Note: `vcvhelper` element is used only in the editor.
+Note: <code>vcvhelper</code> element is used only in the editor.
 On public view, it will be stripped.
 </aside>

 ## Rendering HTML